lightfeed/extractor/README.md

 ### Features

 - 🤖 [**Browser Automation**](#browser-automation) - Run Playwright browsers locally, serverless in the cloud, or connect to a remote browser server.
-Avoid detection with built-in anti-bot patches.
+Avoid detection with built-in anti-bot patches and proxy configuration.

 - 🧹 [**LLM-ready Markdown**](#html-to-markdown-conversion) - Convert HTML to LLM-ready markdown, with options to extract only main content and clean URLs by removing tracking parameters.